 Would You Rather Listen to the Lesson?

-In pre-algebra units, students learn what fractions and decimals represent, and become proficient in converting fractions to decimals and vice versa, as well as comparing fractions and decimals.
+In pre-algebra units, you’ll be teaching fractions and decimals to students to help them understand what they represent.
+Students then become proficient in converting fractions to decimals and vice versa, as well as comparing fractions and decimals.

 There are many ways in which math teachers can make lessons in fractions and decimals, whether it’s by incorporating games, videos, etc. Without further ado, here are some awesome tips on teaching this topic that will make the class atmosphere as inviting as it gets!